To make a reservation for one of our tours, please complete the booking form on the respective tour page in 4 simple steps.

 - Most importantly bring your smile and good mood!

 The boat ride varies, depending on the tour you booked and what islands cabin or sailboat you chose to stay in.
 Below is a rough estimate of boat ride times:

 - Cabins – between 10 to 35 minutes

 - Sailing charter – between 30 to 40 minutes

 Please note that going to the islands, the boat ride may get a little wet and bumpy, depending on the wind and wave conditions.
 We advise you bring motion-sickness medication and waterproof covers for your belongings.

-The drive from Panama City to the port of San Blas is around 2.5 hours.
-The first hour of the trip is on Panamanian highways, while the last half of the drive leads through windy jungle roads with frequent potholes.
+The drive from Panama City to the port of San Blas is around 2.5 to 3 hours each way.
+The first hour of the trip is on Panamanian highways, while the remainder of the drive leads over slow, windy jungle roads with frequent potholes and off-road sections.
 If you have a tendency for motion-sickness please plan ahead accordingly.

 Unfortunately no. San Blas is very remote and does not have any electronic payment options.
 Only cash is accepted.

 Unfortunately no. We accept all major credit cards, Paypal, ACI and wire bank transfers and crypto payments.

 Depending on your carrier and the location where you are in San Blas, you may pick up some phone signal.
 From our experience, the best Panamanian cell phone providers with the best signal in San Blas are Digicel and Tigo.